-Policy: Facilities housing ICE detainees shall permit authorize detainees for the purpose of informing them of U.S. immigra security and orderly operation of each facility.
-ICE encourages about the immigration system and their rights and options with ICE Check here if No Group Presentations were conducted we Acceptable overall and continue on with next portion of we Components ition law such pr in it within th and proc resentation e past 12 edures, consistent with the ns. which instruct detainee Acceptable overall and continue on with next portion of w 2 A 7 S 2 S 2 S 2 S 2 S 2 S 2 S 2 S 2 S 2 S months.
-Mark Standard a Components Yes en lette getting av de service s No NA.
-Remarks A copy of the Group Legal Rights Presentation policy, including attachments, is available to detainees upon request □ Acceptable □ Deficient □ At l-Risk Repeat Finding
+GROUP LEGAL RIGHTS PRESENTATIONS Policy: Facilities housing ICE detainees shall permit authorized persons to make presentations to groups of detainees for the purpose of informing them of U.S. immigration law and procedures, consistent with the security and orderly operation of each facility.
+ICE encourages such presentations, which instruct detainees about the immigration system and their rights and options within it.
+Check here if No Group Presentations were conducted within the past 12 months.
+Mark Standard as Acceptable overall and continue on with next portion of worksheet.
+Components Remarks NA A copy of the Group Legal Rights Presentation policy, including attachments, is available to detainees upon request Deficient At-Risk Repeat Finding